 If anyone asked me what my favorite room in the house is, it would usually be my family room.

 Its cozy, I love the paint color in there and it’s where the television is.

-But my tie for favorite room is my kitchen.
+But tie for the favorite room is my kitchen.

 Because I spend more time in that room probably than any other.

 I cook in here, help kids with homework in here, do craft projects in here, bake in here, do the bills in here, eat all our meals in here, sit around the kitchen table and talk in here.

 When we first moved to our home in 2005, the kitchen didn’t have much character.

 Builder grade white walls, no decor to speak of and there just wasn’t a lot of love in this room.

 In fact, here are some pictures I have of our home before we bought it:

 There are a lot of bloggers who are painting their cabinets white and that’s great but to those who are still on the fence?

 DON’T DO IT.